 Sole Light is a strikingly pretty isometric puzzler that sees you controlling clones of yourself which mirror your movements around what the developers are calling a ‘cozy dystopia’.
-It’s looking really quite promising, and you can give a go for yourself as the game’s open alpha is now available for download.
+It’s looking really quite promising, and you can give it a go for yourself as the game’s open alpha is now available for download.

 You’ll need to control them efficiently as you push rocks around the world and activate previously out-of-reach switches.
 Though the real challenge perhaps stems from the fact that the platforms beneath you have a tendency to disappear once you step off them, meaning you’ll always need to think ahead.